ozontech/testo/README.md

 - Take [a guided tour of Testo](./docs/tutorial.md) by making simple plugins and running the tests using various features.
 - See [test examples](./examples).
 - Learn [how to use various Testo features](./docs/how-to.md).
+- Migrating from testify or allure-go?
+See the [migration guide](./docs/migration.md).
 - Read a [brief description and technical overview](./docs/technical-overview.md) of Testo.
 - View [API documentation](https://pkg.go.dev/github.com/ozontech/testo).